 \subsection{Semi-na\"{\i}ve Bayes Classifier}

-The premise of the na\"{\i}ve Bayes classifier is that the features satisfy the assumption of independence, but this is often not the case in practical applications.
-Therefore, the learning method of the semi-na\"{\i}ve Bayes classifier \cite{Kononenko-450,Zhou-423} has emerged.
-It properly considers the dependencies between certain features, which helps to avoid the problem of combinatorial explosion caused by considering the joint probability distribution.
-Additionally, it takes into account stronger feature dependencies. \textit{One-Dependent Estimator} (ODE) is the most common strategy for the semi-na\"{\i}ve Bayes classifier, which assumes that each feature only depends on at most one other feature besides the label $y$, that is,
+The premise of the na\"{\i}ve Bayes classifier is that all attributes satisfy the assumption of independence, but this is often not the case in practical applications.
+Therefore, the learning method of the semi-na\"{\i}ve Bayes classifier \cite{Kononenko-450,Zhou-423} has emerged, which considers stronger dependencies between attributes while avoids the problem of combinatorial explosion caused by considering the joint probability distribution of all attributes. \textit{One-Dependent Estimator} (ODE) is the most common strategy for the semi-na\"{\i}ve Bayes classifier, which assumes that each attribute only depends on at most one other attribute besides the label $y$, i.e.,

-where $pa_i$ is the dependent feature (or parent feature) of $x_i$.
-The key problem of the semi-na\"{\i}ve Bayes classifier is how to determine the parent feature of feature $x_i$.
+where $pa_i$ is the dependent attribute (or parent attribute) of $x_i$.
+The key problem of the semi-na\"{\i}ve Bayes classifier is how to determine the parent attribute of $x_i$.

-A typical approach is to assume that all features depend on the same feature, known as the Super-Parent ODE (SPODE), whose dependency relationship is shown in Fig. (\ref{fig:1:b}).
-Another approach is the Tree Augmented Na\"{\i}ve Bayes (TAN), which computes the conditional mutual information between any pair of features and constructs a maximum weighted tree \cite{Camerini-452,Zhou-423} based on the feature dependencies, as shown in Fig. (\ref{fig:1:c}).
+A typical approach is to assume that all attributes depend on a single attribute, referred to as the Super-Parent ODE (SPODE), whose dependency relationship is illustrated in Fig. (\ref{fig-1b}).
+An alternative method is the Tree Augmented Na\"{\i}ve Bayes (TAN), which calculates the conditional mutual information between any pair of attributes and constructs a maximum weighted tree \cite{Camerini-452,Zhou-423} based on the attribute dependencies, as depicted in Fig. (\ref{fig-1c}).